A walkway at Holiday Road reads "Season's Greetings."

 • Sierra Madre

-The beloved Bob Baker Marionette Theater is back with its annual holiday production, which dates back to 1969.
+Bob Baker Marionette Theater is back with its annual adaptation of Tchaikovsky’s ballet, which it’s performed since 1969.
 This year, the puppet-filled play is returning to the Sierra Madre Playhouse.
-From just after Thanksgiving through the beginning of the year, you can see the charming take on the classic ballet, with its large-scale marionettes and intricate sets, on most weekends and, closer to Christmas, select weekdays.
+From just after Thanksgiving through the beginning of the year, you can see the charming take on the classic production, with its large-scale marionettes and intricate sets, on most weekends and, closer to Christmas, select weekdays.

 • Things to do